EESSI/docs/docs/filesystem_layer/stratum1.md

 ## Configure the Stratum 1

-Stratum 1 servers usually replicate from the Stratum 0 server.
+Stratum 1 servers have to synchronize the contents of their CVMFS repositories regularly, and usually they replicate from a CVMFS Stratum 0 server.
 In order to ensure the stability and security of the EESSI Stratum 0 server, it has a strict firewall, and only the EESSI-maintained public Stratum 1 servers are allowed to replicate from it.
 However, EESSI provides a synchronisation server that can be used for setting up private Stratum 1 replica servers, and this is available at `http://aws-eu-west-s1-sync.eessi.science`.